La vitamine C : son importance dans la réponse immunitaire

 3. Vitamin C accelerates the breakdown of histamine.

-4. Vitamin C fights against stress.
+4. Vitamin C fights stress.

 It improves general resistance to stress, the immunosuppressive role of which is now recognized as obvious.